 But I think about God’s myriad responses in these situations: Joseph being able to forgive and embrace his brothers after all the suffering.
 Jesus’ biological family still journeying with him when he said only those who followed his father’s will were his real family.
 Job getting a whole new family.
 Ishmael founding a new nation and a new faith.

 And in my family, decades later, my father being invited into his mother-in-law’s house and almost breaking her arm in his determination to wrestle the bill from her when we went out to lunch.
-My parents sitting in my grandmother’s hospital room during her last week on earth.
+My parents sitting in my grandmother’s hospital room during her last week

 My mother taking the cameo ring after my first visit to my grandmother, grumbling about how it should have been given to her instead of me, when I suspect that act was my grandmother’s way of making things right, across generations, restoring an heirloom meant to be passed to the next generation.

 And I think about the costs: Joseph’s brothers suffering in a way they may not have if they had held close to a brother whose gifts they resented.
 Jesus’s followers needing to lose the people, culture, and rituals they loved in order to follow him.
 Ishmael not knowing a father’s love, and Isaac not growing up with a big brother.